aws/sagemaker-python-sdk/doc/using_mxnet.rst

 Model serving
 ^^^^^^^^^^^^^

-After the SageMaker model server has loaded your model, by calling either the default ``model_fn`` or the implementation in your script, SageMaker will serve your model.
+After the SageMaker model server loads your model by calling either the default ``model_fn`` or the implementation in your script, SageMaker serves your model.
-Model serving is the process of responding to inference requests, received by SageMaker InvokeEndpoint API calls.
+Model serving is the process of responding to inference requests received by SageMaker ``InvokeEndpoint`` API calls.
 Defining how to handle these requests can be done in one of two ways:

 - using ``input_fn``, ``predict_fn``, and ``output_fn``, some of which may be your own implementations